Im-Rises/cells_segmentation/README.md

 ## Quick start

-First thing to do is to have MatLab, you can find it below:
+First thing to do is to have MATLAB, you can find it below:
 <https://fr.mathworks.com/products/matlab.html>

-To run the project, you need to install the MatLab packages:
+To run the project, you need to install the MATLAB packages:

 - [Image Processing Toolbox](https://fr.mathworks.com/products/image.html)
 - [Signal Processing Toolbox](https://fr.mathworks.com/products/signal.html)
 - [Image Acquisition Toolbox](https://fr.mathworks.com/products/image-acquisition.html)

-Once you have installed everything, you can start the project opening the root folder as a project and starting the `main.m` script in MatLab.
+Once you have installed everything, you can start the project opening the root folder as a project and starting the `main.m` script in MATLAB.

 ## Project architecture